-Bristol Harbourside is a fantastic place to visit.
 Steeped in history but with a modern, vibrant twist, Bristol definitely has a style of its own.
 Much of Bristol’s unique character is down to its position on the river Avon.
-Once a busy port, Bristol Harbourside bustled with ships, sailors, cargo and merchants.
+Once a busy port, the harbourside bustled with ships, sailors, cargo and merchants.
 Today it bustles with workers and tourists visiting trendy cafes, bars, street markets and businesses flourishing in the area.

 It hasn’t always been this way.
 The Bristol Docks fell into decline in the 1970s as ships became too large to navigate the River Avon and deeper water docks were downstream.
 By the 1980s Bristol Harbourside was in a sorry state, littered with abandoned warehouses, and generally an area to be avoided.